FRickReich/shipyard-web/README.md

 # shipyard
-A Content Serving API and Web-Application for Unity
+A Content Serving API and Web-Application in connection with Unity

 Concept:
 - Create Daily Messages, Update Notifications, create and edit items, inventory items.